 Matilda’s parents don’t particularly like her; they are just waiting to flick her off like an old scab.
 Unlike her parents, Matilda is an amazing, intelligent young girl who taught herself to read by the age of four.
-Matilda is able to walk herself to the library while her parents are at work or playing Bingo.
-First, she read all of the children’s books, but when she finished with those, Mrs. Phelps, the librarian, recommends books from famous adult authors: Charles Dickens, Jane Austen, Ernest Hemingway, and more.
+Matilda walks herself to the library while her parents are at work or playing Bingo.
+First, she reads all of the children’s books, but when she finished with those, Mrs. Phelps, the librarian, recommends books from famous adult authors: Charles Dickens, Jane Austen, Ernest Hemingway, and more.
 Matilda reads them all.

 Mr. Wormwood is a second-hand car dealer, and very proud of the way he cheats his customers.
 Matilda expresses her disapproval, and in response, he calls her names like “ignorant little squirt."
-Matilda's blood boils when called such names and she makes a decision that every time her father or mother are beastly to her, she will get them back.
+Matilda makes a decision that every time her father or mother are beastly to her, she will get them back.

 Matilda puts superglue in her dad’s hat, hides a parrot in the chimney and pretends it’s a ghost, and adds platinum blonde hair dye into her dad’s hair product.
 After each act of retaliation, her parents go into a state of panic which helps Matilda feel content for a while.

 When Matilda begins attending Crunchem Hall Primary School, she is assigned to Miss Honey’s class.
-On the first day of school, Miss Honey quizzes her on math and reading, and realizes that Matilda is gifted.
+On the first day of school, Miss Honey quizzes her and realizes that Matilda is gifted.
 Miss Honey speaks to Miss Trunchbull, the cruel Headmistress, to describe Matilda’s brilliance, and to move her to the top class in the school.
 Miss Trunchbull immediately squashes Miss Honey’s requests, and accuses Matilda of being a naughty girl.
-After getting nowhere with Miss Trunchbull, Miss Honey decides go straight to Matilda’s parents.
+Miss Honey decides go straight to Matilda’s parents.
 Mr. and Mrs. Wormwood are more interested in watching their television program than hearing about their gifted daughter.
 Miss Honey leaves both surprised and disgusted at the Wormwoods’ disinterest in Matilda.

 Matilda befriends Lavender, a gutsy and adventurous little girl.
 The two meet an older schoolmate named Hortensia.
 Hortensia explains the pranks played on Miss Trunchbull, and all the horrible things Miss Trunchbull does to children.
 For example, when she put powerful itching powder in Miss Trunchbull’s pants, “The Trunchbull” grabbed her by the ear and stuck her in the Chokey, a very narrow cupboard with bits of broken glass sticking out so you can’t lean or sit down.
 Soon, Matilda and Lavender see Miss Trunchbull in action.
-Without much effort, Miss Trunchbull hurls a little girl with pigtails across the playground and a day later forces a boy to eat an enormous chocolate cake in front of the entire school.
+Without much effort, Miss Trunchbull hurls a little girl with pigtails across the playground.

 Lavender develops a plan to put a newt in Miss Trunchbull’s water jug.
 When Miss Trunchbull sits down at her desk and pours herself a glass of water, the slimy newt plops out into the glass and puts Miss Trunchbull in a panic.
 She yells at Matilda, calling her a “disgusting little cockroach” and “a filthy little maggot”.
-Being accused of something she did not do, makes Matilda so angry she feels like something might explode inside her; she focuses on the glass of water on Miss Trunchbull’s desk.
-The strength inside her continues to build, Matilda whispers “tip it”, and the glass of water spills right over onto Miss Trunchbull.
-Miss Trunchbull screams in alarm and anger.
-Seeing as nobody from the class moved, Miss Trunchbull has a hard time proving who did it and marches out of the classroom angrily.
+Being accused of something she did not do makes Matilda so angry she feels like something might explode inside her; she focuses on the glass of water on Miss Trunchbull’s desk.
+Matilda whispers “tip it”, and the glass of water spills right over onto Miss Trunchbull.
+Miss Trunchbull screams but seeng as nobody from the class moved, Miss Trunchbull has a hard time proving who did it and marches out of the classroom angrily.

 After this eventful afternoon, Miss Honey sends the class out to the playground.
 Matilda stays behind and confides in Miss Honey; she explains how she was able to tip over the glass with her eyes.
 Miss Honey doesn’t believe her at first and has Matilda try it again.
 When Matilda is able to do it a second time, Miss Honey is shocked.
 She invites Matilda to her cottage to explore her abilities further.